June 12 -July 21, 2017

 - Give feedback – both written and oral.
 We take the assignments in this class seriously, and have made giving feedback a top priority.

 - Bring our expertise into the classroom.
 This includes many years of formal study, professional experience and development, and stories from real life.
+We believe that we can learn through stories.
+(You, too, are encouraged to bring stories to class to stimulate discussion.)

 - Instructors expect students to: